Hewlbern/DataExploration/README.md

 ### Is a one method approach for Computer Vision proposed, as the best solution?

 - No, combining multiple technologies, with multiple failsafe is required.
-A audit trail with a person performing once a week randomised checking of video data quality is an additional failsafe.

 ## Deep Learning Coordination